 The first is Ole Henriksen’s Truth Serum Collagen Booster, an antioxidant-rich vitamin C serum that’s said to reduce wrinkles, fine lines and add a glow to the face.
 The second is SkinCeuticals’ C E Ferulic, a serum designed to protect the face from UV cell damage, while reducing fine lines and wrinkles via a synergetic blend of antioxidants.

 Before I launch into a detailed review of these two anti-aging serums, I want to discuss what makes them so effective at reducing age spots, fine lines, and free radical damage.

-Why is Vitamin C Serum Good for the Face?
+Why Is Vitamin C Serum Good For Your Face?

 Many people swear by vitamin C serum due to the positive effect it has on their skin (Motti shared this with us).
 These include:

 - Brighter, more youthful looking skin